Yash-0027/Yash-0027/README.md

 # Hi, I'm Yash Jadhav 👋
+A passionate web developer with experience in JavaScript, React, Node.js, and MongoDB.
+Skilled at creating responsive and user-friendly applications while tackling technical challenges.
+Currently focused on improving skills, building real-world projects, and growing as a full-stack developer.

 ## 🚀 About Me
 🎓 MCA student (2025–2027) at Nutan Maharashtra Institute of Engineering and Technology